-The Effect of a Financial Statement Audit on Governance Practices
+The Effect of Financial Audits on Governance Practices: Evidence from the Nonprofit Sector

 Keywords: auditing, governance, real effects, nonprofit organizations